 If you notice these, it’s best to visit a trusted auto repair shop like GlassFixit Auto Glass to get a professional inspection.

-That’s why at GlassFixit, every windshield replacement involving ADAS sensors comes with sensor recalibration, ensuring your safety systems work just as they should.
+At GlassFixit, every windshield replacement involving ADAS sensors comes with professional sensor recalibration, ensuring your safety systems function exactly as they should.

 Read more about the Windshield ADAS Calibration here